 Healthy plants will spread via rhizomes to create lush verdant patches in any backyard wetland.
 Makes a beautiful addition to small ponds, along gutter drip-lines, in rain-gardens, or other wet spots in your yard.
 Looks beautiful in tandem with Northwest Territory Sedge, Cattail, and Indian Potato.

 Panicled Bulrush’s wild home is in wetlands and wet meadows throughout North America (although mainly in the West).
 It can grow in standing water or in moist patches anywhere - in full sun or part shade - and provides excellent wildlife habitat and food for birds, turtles, muskrats, snakes, and amphibians.
 It can be seen growing alongside Cattail, Red Alder and many other moisture-loving natives.

 Panicled Bulrush is very low-maintenance, if it can receive the water it needs.
 It is a great example of an all-star plant for sustainable gardening and agriculture.
 It is perennial, hardy, edible, medicinal and practically useful.
 It can even be used for erosion control along stream-sides.
-Native Americans used Bulrushes for food, medicine, and for baskets, mats, temporary shelters, curtains, brooms and more!
+Native American peoples, wild foragers, and sustainable gardeners also use it as medicine, for baskets, mats, temporary shelters, curtains, brooms and more!

 Harvest, Care, and Preparation

-Roots and rhizomes can be harvested by digging in Fall/Winter, young shoots by cutting low down in Spring, and pollen and seeds by shaking into a bag in late Summer/early Fall.
+Roots and rhizomes can be harvested by digging in the Fall/Winter, cutting down low on the young shoots in Spring, and gathering pollen and seeds by shaking them into a bag in late Summer/early Fall.
 Let your Bulrush plant become well-established before harvesting root or stem heavily.

 Young roots and root tips can be peeled and baked like any other root vegetable.
 Older roots may be best peeled and cooked down into a gruel for addition to baked goods, or dried and ground into flour.